trnsrt/ts/_drafts/financial-freedom.md

 DeFi as a philosophy aims to give the financial power to individuals.
 How do they do that?
 Couple of key principles to highlight:

-**Non-custodial**: Financial institutions, as a general rule, holds the custody of their customers' assets.
+**Non-custodial**: Financial institutions, as a general rule, holds custody of their customers' assets.
 This is actually the main reason behind many of their problems these financial institutions face today.
 Why?
-Holding someone else's money means significant amount of responsibility and brings a lot of legal scrutiny and financial regulation.
+Holding someone else's money means a significant amount of responsibility and brings a lot of legal scrutiny and financial regulation.

 *DeFi platforms, on the contrary do not hold any of their customers' assets.
 They are merely financial tools, nothing more.* Customers hold keys to their digital assets.
 They use their assets i) in any platform, ii)) at any time and iii) as long as they would like.
 They may leave as soon as they are done and never need to look back.